ironcev/sharpen.rocks/content/_index.md

     link: ""
     color_classes: bg-primary-color-light black
     image: /images/sections/analyze-your-code.png
     copy: "Start Sharpen analysis on your existing code.
-The bigger the code base, the better.
+The bigger the codebase, the better.
 Sharpen will search for places in the code that benefit of introducing new C# features."

   - heading: "3.
 Inspect the Analysis Results"
     cta: ""